-The book by S. Boym "The Future of Nostalgia" is a basis for my research.
-In her research she is doing a clear definition of reconstructive and reflective nostalgia, and how one can encounter it in daily life.
-I take this terminology as a basis for my artistic methodology.
-I apply this to create my artistic images and further build my research.
-Below I give some examples of application of the "Boym method" in my artistic work.
+The book by Svetlana Boym "The Future of Nostalgia" construct a frame of artistic methodology in my research.
+In her research she gives a clear definition of nostalgia, and how it can encounter in daily life.
+I take this terminology as a basis for my artistic methodology for applying this to my artistic research.